 The quixotic Thomas Cooper penned his Memoirs of a Nullifier in 1832 supporting the Southern argument.
 It caricatured New Englanders as greedy, sneaky crooks.
 Asa Greene responded on behalf of New England in 1833.

-The nullification debate initially focused on the issue of tariffs on foreign goods that were implemented to protect American manufacturing after the War of 1812 and repay war debts.
+The nullification debate initially focused on the issue of tariffs on foreign goods implemented to protect American manufacturing after the War of 1812 and repay war debts.
 By 1830 the tariffs were largely seen as benefitting the industrial north while doing nothing to help the southern economy.
 The theory of nullification held that a state was not bound by any federal law that the state declared unconstitutional.

 Nullification’s appeal to the south went beyond just the issue of tariffs.
 It could also potentially be applied should Congress outlaw slavery.

-Asa Greene was born in Ashburnham, Massachusetts in 1788 and became a physician, trained at Williams College and the Berkshire Medical School.
+Asa Greene was born in Ashburnham, Mass., in 1788 and became a physician, trained at Williams College and the Berkshire Medical School.
 He would later become an author and editor.
 His stinging and witty writing style was a sharp weapon for the northern response to nullification advocates.

 His A Yankee Among the Nullifiers was penned under the name Elnathan Elmwood, Esq.
 In the story, Elnathan travels to South Carolina and opens a law practice in “the land of cotton and rice, of hot heads and generous hearts, of republican theory and aristocratic practice.”

 There he runs for Congress and encounters the southern point of view on nullification.
 His opponent, Maj.
 Harebrain Harrington, expressed it in a speech.